PhD – Arizona State University

 Google Scholars: https://scholar.google.com/citations?user=2H01tqsAAAAJ&hl=en

 Bioelectronics & Microsystems, Biomedical Engineering, Electrical & Electronic Engineering, Manufacturing Technology, BioMEMS/MEMS/NEMS, Microfluidics, Biosensors, Biofuel Cells

-Professor Choi has designed a biological solar cell that is a million times more effective than current technology.
-To read more about his research, check out: http://discovere.binghamton.edu/news/biosolar-5986.html
+Professor Choi has designed a biological solar cell that is a million times more effective than current technology: http://discovere.binghamton.edu/news/biosolar-5986.html

-Professor Choi has been awarded a grant from NSF "An Origami Paper-Based Bacteria_Powered Battery for On-Chip Biosensors".
+Professor Choi has been awarded a grant from the NSF for "An Origami Paper-Based Bacteria_Powered Battery for On-Chip Biosensors."
 This research will advance the potential of paper battery to be fully integrated in paper-based microfluidic systems to power on-board components.